 You don’t have to get 100% improvement.
 Even if you only notice a small shift at first, you may be surprised an hour later when you realize your mood has changed or your stress is relieved.

 Bonus Tip: Play “Smell The Flower, Blow The Bubble”

 Here’s a playful way to tackle your stress that I learned from Steve Gross of the Life Is Good Kids Foundation, an expert in using play to help kids heal from adverse childhood experiences.

 This is something you can do yourself just for the fun of it.
 But if you have a child old enough to play pretend or follow your actions, it’s a wonderful way to introduce them to a relaxation technique.

 See what you did there?
-While playing pretend with a flower and a bubble wand, you were also doing deep rhythmic breathing.
+You also did deep rhythmic breathing while playing pretend with a flower and a bubble wand.
 Good job!